 ‘A teaching pitch makes customers feel sort of sick about all the money they’re wasting, or revenue they’re missing, or risk they’re unknowingly exposed to.’ (p.67)

-Not every part of every pitch should be teaching – but the introduction is a great place to try to teach prospects how to see the world.
-This is what the introduction of a “why change?” presentation should look like:
+Not every part of every pitch should be teaching – but a sales presentation opening is a great place to try to teach prospects how to see the world.
+This is what the introduction of a “why change?” presentation should look like.

 The first slides should state the problems that the customer has, or key issues they face; if benchmarking data or industry statistics are available, so much the better.
 The aim is to demonstrate that you know of other companies with challenges that the prospect will recognise.
 Don’t use a 20-questions technique to establish what you already know; instead, set out the challenges that you think the prospect will be facing, and ask which are most relevant to them.